raspberrypilearning/fart-detector/WORKSHEET.md

 ![](images/breadboard_done.jpg)

+We have now completed the hardware side of the project, we just need to bring it to life with some programming!

 ## Step 4: Play a test alarm sound

 If you are using headphones or a speaker on the Raspberry Pi, you will need to run the following terminal command to redirect sound to the headphone socket:

 `sudo amixer cset numid=3 1`

-Next we're going to use the Python pygame library to make some alarm noises.
+Next we're going to use the Python pygame library to make some alarm sounds.
 First verify that the package is installed using the following command:

 `sudo apt-get install python-pygame -y`